 As the instructor of this course I endeavor to provide an inclusive learning environment.
 However, if you experience barriers to learning in this course, do not hesitate to discuss them with me and the Office for Students with Disabilities, 514-398-6009.

-Wherever possible design an exam format that includes time for students to review their work.
+Wherever possible design an exam that includes time for students to review their work.

-Avoid assessing students through one format of evaluation (e.g. multiple choice).
+Avoid assessing students through one type of evaluation (e.g. multiple choice).

 Use audio or video recording whenever available for classes.

 Use myCourses proactively (e.g. online discussions, supplementary material, audio feedback).

 Be creative about alternating learning activities (e.g. group work).